veramolabs/veramo-react/README.md

 }
 ```

-If you are not using React Query you would just call `agent?.dataStoreORMGetVerifiableCredentials()` and manage the data like any async data source.
+If you are not using React Query you can just call `agent?.dataStoreORMGetVerifiableCredentials()` and manage the data like any async data source.

 ## API